whosonfirst/go-whosonfirst-iterate-bucket/README.md

 ## Schemes (and `blob.Bucket` providers)

-This package does not load _any_ [blob.Bucket](https://gocloud.dev/howto/blob/) providers by default.
-You will need to do that explicitly in your code.

-Importantly, `gocloud.dev/blob` import statements need to be declared _before_ you import `whosonfirst/go-whosonfirst-iterate-bucket`.
-The easiest way to do this is with two separate `import()` statements.
-It's not elegant, but it works.

-The reason this is necessary is because the initializer function in the `bucket.go` package registers available emitter schemes by iterating over the registered GoCloud `blob.Bucket` schemes and and prefixing them with "bucket-".
+This package only loads one [blob.Bucket](https://gocloud.dev/howto/blob/) provider by default: `fileblob://` for reading files from the local disk.
+All other blob providers will need to be imported manually.

+All `gocloud.dev/blob` providers are registered with the "bucket-" prefix.
 For example the GoCloud "file://" scheme becomes "bucket-file://" in order to ensure that there aren't namespace collisions with schemes registered by other packages (for example "file://" is already registered by the `go-whosonfirst-iterate` package).

+Depending on the order of your import statements you may need to explicitly register bucket providers before working with iterators.
+This is a by-product of the changes (in Go 1.21) to how import statements are handled.
+It's annoying but the remedy is simply to call the `bucket.RegisterSchemes(ctx)` method.

+Under the hood this package is iterating over a `gocloud.dev/blob.Bucket` instance using the `whosonfirst/go-whosonfirst-iterate/v3.FSIterator` instance.

 ## Tools